Computer Hardware & System Components

 • Peripheral connections

 Without the motherboard, individual components cannot interact.
-It also distributes power and manages system-level coordination.
+It serves as the central communication hub of the computer.

 Input and Output Devices